 Making ock family words during literacy centers….

-This number line mystery game is from my St. Patrick’s Math Game Pack.
+This number line mystery game is super fun.
 The kiddos pick up a number card.
 They look at the card and have to determine where it goes on the number line.
 Once the figure out where it goes, they pick up the card that is laying there and put their own card in it’s place.
 Now they have to figure out where the new card belongs.
 They absolutely love this game!

 Sunday, February 24, 2013